drveresh/chrome-qrcode-reader/README.md

 - Click extension icon or use `Command/Ctrl+Shift+S` shortcut to read QR code on current tab.
 - You can customize extension shortcut On `chrome://extensions/shortcuts` page.

+## Contributing
+- Clone this repository
+- Run `yarn && yarn watch`
+- Open Chrome.
+Go to `chrome://extensions` management page, Click **Load unpacked** button, then select extension folder of this project on your disk.

 ## Known Issues
 - Can't read multiple QR codes in one page.
 - Unable to decode some QR code.